j4redux/contex-comms-autopilot/README.md

 This project is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND 4.0).

-**In summary:**
-- ✅ You can share and redistribute the material
-- ✅ For non-commercial purposes only
-- ⚠️ Must give appropriate credit
-- ❌ Cannot create derivative works or modifications

 See [LICENSE.md](./LICENSE.md) for full details.

 ---